Refinancing Student Loans to Go Back to SchoolOctober 16, 2019

 Student Loan Deferment

-Upon re-enrolling in school, your student loans could be deferred.
+To lower your monthly payments, you could defer student loans when going back to school.
 Student loan deferment means that, as long as you’re enrolled as a student, you will not be required to make payments on your loans.
 They will, however, continue to accrue interest.

 After you graduate, you’ll have a six-month grace period before you’re required to start making payments again.
 That said, it’s important not to forget about your loans during your grace period.
 Understanding student loan deferment can help you prepare to make payments after your grace period ends.